peconia/microbit-playground.github.io/README.md

-* micro:bit Playground is at https://microbit-playground.github.io
+* micro:bit playground website is at https://microbit-playground.github.io
 * All micro:bit programs can be [downloaded as a zip file](https://microbit-playground.github.io/build/microbit-playground-code.zip).

 ## About